 - when you have had unprotected sex in your current menstrual cycle

-- the date of the first day of your last period and the usual length of your cycle
+- the date of the first day of your last period

 - if you've used any medications that may affect your contraception

-- your medical history and sexual health history.
+- your medical history and health history.

 One of our clinicians may call you to discuss some of your answers to make sure that it is appropriate for you to take emergency contraception.
 We will contact you quickly to avoid any delay to dispatch of your pill.

 - if you have given birth in the last 21 days

 - if you have had a termination of pregnancy, miscarriage or ectopic pregnancy or uterine evacuation for gestational trophoblastic disease in the last 5 days.